 Scenario 1: Footprint area

-Simulations with the space station at 5°, 20°, 45°, and 90° with center of beam elevation angles were performed and the following figure presents the aggregate IMT (BS and UE) interference CDF towards the FSS space station (FSS S/S) receiver for macro urban and suburban IMT deployments.
-As shown in the figure below, for elevation angles of 5° and 20° the FSS S/S short-term and long-term protection criteria are exceeded.
+Simulations with the space station at 5°, 20°, 45°, and 90° with centre of beam elevation angles were performed and the following figure presents the aggregate IMT (BS and UE) interference CDF towards the FSS space station (FSS S/S) receiver for macro urban and suburban IMT deployments.
+As shown in the Figure below, for elevation angles of 5° and 20° the FSS S/S short-term and long-term protection criteria are exceeded.
 In addition, the FSS long-term protection criteria (with apportionment) is exceeded for elevation angle of 45°.

-Figure 2
+Figure 8